null68/file-uploader/README.md

 # File Uploader
-Simple file uploader for ShareX
+Simple file uploader for ShareX using Discord as authenticator

 ## Build and Run